Venice TV Awards: Award Categories

+2023 was the work of the BBC that most regularly captured the attention of the judges, securing a total of three Gold Medals.
+Apple TV+ and Disney+ triumphed with two Gold Medals.
+NHK, Japan earned two Gold Medals as well.

+Elsewhere, one Gold Medal went to each of the following broadcasters: CBS, HBO, TV Globo Brazil, Mediacorp, Singapore, Telewizja Polska, Viacom18, India, Televisão Independente, Portugal, and YLE, Finland and in Talent to Civica Scuola di Cinema Luchino Visconti.

 In 2022 Sky Atlantic’s Landscapers (TV series), a four-part starring Olivia Colman and David Thewlis, was handed the award for Best TV Series.
 Life & Rhymes won in Light Entertainment, "Romeo & Juliet", from the Royal National Theatre in the Performing Art category and in the Children/Youth "COP26: In Your Hands", a documentary giving a voice to a diverse group of young people, allowing them to air their concerns over climate change.
 Other UK winners on the night included Channel 4, which was rewarded in Best TV Film for Help (2021 television film) and ITV News in the News category for its coverage of the storming of the US Capitol building.
 In the Comedy category was Minx (TV series), HBO Max the winner.

 In 2021, works from the United Kingdom were the most successful, winning five Golden Trophies.
 It's a Sin (TV series) (Channel 4), Creator: Russell T Davies was successful in TV Series.
 Channel 4 was also successful in Documentary with "The School That Tried To End Racism".
 BBC Production "Anthony" won in Best TV Film while Sky took two wins, one in Comedy Two Weeks to Live (TV series) and a second in Light Entertainment with "Rob & Romesh Vs.".
 Globo Brazil won three Gold Trophies (Telenovela, Cross Platform, Branded Entertainment).
 Productions from United States won two Gold Trophies, Australia, Portugal, and Austria, one each.

 Nominees and winners were rewarded from 29 countries: United Kingdom, Germany, USA, Brazil, India, France, Japan, Sweden, Italy, Canada, Czech Republic, Denmark, Estonia, Finland, Iceland, Spain, Austria, Australia, Belgium, The Netherlands, South Africa, Turkey, Philippines, Poland, Portugal, Qatar, Russia, Israel and Singapore.